esketch-ai/Cypress_Carbon_Grid/README.md

 This project can be run directly on Replit.

 1.  **Import from GitHub:** Create a new Replit workspace by importing this repository directly from GitHub.
 2.  **Click "Run":** Once the workspace is loaded, click the "Run" button.
-Replit will automatically install Docker and use `docker-compose` to build and start the application.
+Replit will execute the `bin/replit-start` script, which will wait for Docker to be ready, then build and start the application using `docker-compose`.
 3.  **Set up the database:** When the application is running, open a new shell tab and run the following command to set up the database:

     ```bash